4D-Technologies/openidconnect_flutter/README.md

 2. Import openidconnect: import 'package:openidconnect/openidconnect.dart';
 3. Call the various methods: on OpenIdConnect OR use OpenIdConnectClient and subscribe to the events
 4. Review the example project for details.
+5. For web support add openidconnect_web to your project and copy the callback.html file from openidconnect_web (in this repo) into the web folder of your app.

 **(more detailed instructions coming soon)**